 As a solution, don’t make a generic e-invite.
 Just as before, find ways to personalize it.
 The e-invite should make them look forward to your party.

 - Invitation electronic cards could make your guests think you’re too self-centered to host them properly.
 In truth, the event is really all about you, the celebrant.
 Nonetheless, your guests are quietly wondering, “what’s in it for me?”
 Thus, an e-invite could give the wrong answer to this question.

 To proactively give the right answer, add substance to the e-invite to show that you have your guests in mind.
 Include interactive maps and directions to the venue (by adding "embed code").
 Append your agenda or plans.
 This way, they will know that you’re putting together an event that they would surely enjoy.

 - Again, the intangible nature of electronic invitations may cause your guests to think you do not want them to attend.
 Instead, they may assume you just want to inform them of your party.

 On the other hand, if your guests see that you took the time to make or buy a card and decided to showcase and tell them about it, it may change their minds.
 Furthermore, engaging your guests by inviting them to RSVP, rate, like, and comment on the e-invite goes a long way.

 Are you trying to choose between physical cards and electronic invites?

 It's worth repeating that, since invitation cards set the tone for the event, your e-invites should do the same.

-Even if you’re going to send actual invitation cards to all your guests, it’s wise to still create an e-invite at a single centralized location that those guests can get to.
+Even if you're sending actual invitation cards to all your guests, it's wise to create an e-invite at a centralized location for your guests to access.
 Better yet, use the invitation card to create your electronic invitation.
-There's a form below for this purpose.

 The point is: don't choose.
 Instead, use both.